eduardbadillo-igrid/deep-readdir-extended/README.md

 * `extension`: Only list files that match the given extension, e.g. `.txt`.
 * `hidden`: If `true`, hidden files will be added.
 This only works for files that start with `.`.
+* `fullfilePath`: If `true`, this will return the full relative filePath, otherwise will only return the name of the file.

 ## License